Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 As you might have already acknowledged, Liège is like candy, especially for architecture lovers.

-In fact, if you are wondering what is Belgium known for besides food, architecture definitely comes to mind, and the beautiful places to see in Liege are no exception
+If you are wondering what Belgium is known for besides food, architecture comes to mind, and the beautiful places to see in Liege are no exception

 Liège’s town hall